PIReTship/bookdata-tools/README.md

 ### Python Scripts

 Python scripts live under `scripts`, as a Python package.
-They should not be launched directly, but rather via `run.py`, which will make sure the environment is set up properly for them.
+They should not be launched directly, but rather via `run.py`, which will make sure the environment is set up properly for them:

+    python run.py sql-script [options] script.sql

 ### DVC Usage and Stage Files